dantleech/blog/content/posts/2023-08-27-comparing-paths.md

 - Divide the carpet slice length `sl` by the remaining length `c` to obtain the ratio or "percentage" (`ratio = sl / c`)
-- Multiple the last known co-ordinates by the resulting ratio to obtain the new co-ordinates: `xᵢ₊₁ = xᵢ * ratio` and `yᵢ₊₁ = yᵢ * ratio`
+- Multiple the last known coordinates by the resulting ratio to obtain the new coordinates: `xᵢ₊₁ = xᵢ * ratio` and `yᵢ₊₁ = yᵢ * ratio`

 ## Scoring

-Now we have two routes with the same number of co-ordinates and we can directly compare them:
+Now we have two routes with the same number of coordinates and we can directly compare them:

 | Route A   | Route B   |